 Roasted Turkey Breast with Molasses

-Brining the turkey breast guarantees moist meat and roasting it with plenty of stuffing, herbs and molasses assures great flavor.
+Brining the turkey breast guarantees moist meat, and roasting it with plenty of stuffing, herbs, and molasses ensures great flavor.

 1 large boned-out turkey breast, skin on

 ½ cup and 2 tablespoons coarse salt

 1½ cups Classic Bread Stuffing (before it’s baked)

 1 teaspoon each finely minced fresh thyme, rosemary, and sage, mixed together